All 21 Flavors of LaCroix, Ranked

-But which of LaCroix’s 20 distinct, yet subtle flavors is best?
+But which of LaCroix’s 21 distinct-yet-subtle flavors is best?
 We've done the heavy lifting (and burping) to find out.
 Stay bubbly, my friends.

 Like Vanilla Sky or the music of Steely Dan, it seems people enjoy arguing about this flavor more than they enjoy consuming it.
 While it has its adherents, it also has a certain "I just licked a tanning bed" essence.
 Next.

-If you survey all the wondrously different LaCroix options at your disposal and select "Pure," you neither understand nor deserve LaCroix.
+If you survey all the wondrously different LaCroix options at your disposal and select the unflavored one, you neither understand nor deserve LaCroix.